kcschuster/potts_lib/README.md

     c++ run_model.cpp -lpotts

-Project is in progress and may currently be incorrect.
-For educational use only.
+Note: Project is in progress and may currently be incorrect.